Greater collaboration across Asean rotary clubs with new charter signed

-SINGAPORE - Rotary clubs from 10 Asean countries were united under a single committee on Saturday (May 14) in a signing that will help to strengthen member efforts in supporting social and environmental issues in their communities.
+Rotary clubs from 10 Asean countries were united under a single committee yesterday in a signing that will help to strengthen member efforts in supporting social and environmental issues in their communities.

 The new Rotary Intercountry Committee Asean brought together more than 42,000 members from 1,600 Rotary Clubs across the region.
-It held its first assembly at the Suntec Singapore Convention and Exhibition Centre on Saturday.
+It held its first assembly at the Suntec Singapore Convention and Exhibition Centre yesterday.

 President Halimah Yacob was present at the event and said in her keynote address: "The formalisation of this platform is indeed a significant milestone, and will provide opportunities for Rotarians from Asean member states to connect, exchange ideas, and innovate as you advance your social mission."